joshdabosh/writeups/NeverLanCTF2020/index.md

 ## Cryptography
 ### Pigsfly
-> Attachments: pigsfly.png

 Basic substitution cipher, using the pigpen cipher alphabet.

 Decrypting gives the flag.

 ### BaseNot64
-> ORUGS43PNZSXG33ONR4TGMRBEEYSC===
-Your flag will be in the normal flag{flagGoesHere} syntax.

 As from the title, the data is not in base 64.
 We play around with the different encodings in [cyberchef](https://gchq.github.io/CyberChef/).

 Noticing that there are only capital letters / symbols in the plaintext, we can probably guess that the base will be relatively small.
 We try to decode it as a base 32 string, and it works.